froi/add_invite_user/README.md

 - `CONFIG_PATH`: The path to the GitHub Issue config rules.
 For more info on the contents of this file please see the [Config Rules](#config-rules) section below.
 - `USER_ROLE`: The default role to apply to the user being invited to the organization.
 We recommend using `direct_member`.
 Please use caution when changing this value, you could give users too much privileges to your organization.
+- `EMAIL`: The email of the user that you are adding to the organization.
+This can be obtained programatically with the [Actions-Parse-Issue](https://github.com/jasonmacgowan/actions-parse-issue) action

 ### Outputs